SCORING RUBRIC

 • Accuracy

-• A control may achieve a high accuracy score either from built-in intelligence that enables it to provide a low false-positive rate or the artifacts/behaviors that it detects do not appear frequently in the system and therefore naturally result in a low false-positive rate.
+• A capability may achieve a high accuracy score either from built-in intelligence that enables it to provide a low false-positive rate or the artifacts/behaviors that it detects do not appear frequently in the system and therefore naturally result in a low false-positive rate.

 PROTECT SCORING